galliume/tmux/README.md

 # tmux
-tmux 3 conf

-Simple tmux conf, compatible for tmux 3
+Simple tmux conf, compatible for tmux 3 with a shortcut to launch tmux with some panels and windows